chlablak/pollson-server/README.md

 The expected response is a `201 created`.

 ## Get user's JWT
-To get a user's token (JSON Web Token), `POST` a request with the email and password.
+To get a user's token (JSON Web Token), `POST` a request with the email and password on `/auth/local`.
 This token should be attached as an `Authorization` header in subsequent requests where the user needs to be identified.

 ```json
 {